BioInfo2014Admin/Parcial/README.md

 Parcial
 =======

-This is a group test of Bioinformatics, made by students from Agrobiotechnologic Engineering of National University of San Martin (UNSAM), Argentina.
+This is a group Bioinformatics exam, made by students from Agrobiotechnologic Engineering of National University of San Martin (UNSAM), Argentina.